Question: How can I reduce background from unbound CMOs when using the 3’ CellPlex kit for Cell Multiplexing?

 5) Do not reduce the number or volume of wash steps

-We recommend performing 3 total wash steps post CMO labeling.
+We recommend performing three total wash steps post CMO labeling.
 This includes adding 1.9 ml wash buffer immediately after CMO incubation (wash 1), followed by two additional wash steps with 2 ml wash buffer (wash 2 & 3).

-We do not recommend performing fewer wash steps or reducing the volume of wash buffer, as this may lead to insufficient removal of background from unbound CMOs.
+If flow sorting is not performed, we do not recommend performing fewer wash steps or reducing the volume of wash buffer, as this may lead to insufficient removal of background from unbound CMOs.

 6) Use at least 100,000 cells/nuclei as input into CMO labeling, or 500,000 if possible